dan7800/VulnerableAndroidAppOracle/Vulnerabilities/Content_Providers/README.md

 ### Activity Instructions
 ### Our sender app : this app will write content provider
 1. Create new project named “contentproviders”, and the make sure to remember package name.
+The package name is important because if it is not correctly matched in code and simply copy pasted as below, you will face compile ERRORS!
 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/ContentProvider/image2.png" alt="Image">

 2. Select project from type Blank Activity